groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Only instance triggering permitted
 * Public listening allowed

-state changes for the window.
+A new window was created.
+Its state is stored with the window_id.Behavior such as the window moving or gaining focus are associated withstate changes for the window.

 The state information for the newly created window may not be fully